fghaas/lca2014/README.md

 The setup requires a total of 3 **host-only** networks (by default, VirtualBox only installs one NAT network).
 On Linux and Mac, those networks will be called vboxnet0, vboxnet1 and vboxnet2.
-On Windows, they'll have a horribly long windozey.
+On Windows, they'll have horribly long windozey names.

 For best results, you should configure your networks as follows: